intermine/im-docs/docs/database/database-building/build-script.rst

 `project_build` allow the following options:

+-v
-* '''-v''' - is passed to ant to make it run in verbose mode, ant output can be seen in `pbuild.log`
+  is passed to ant to make it run in verbose mode, ant output can be seen in `pbuild.log`

+-l
-* '''-l''' - attempt to restart by reading the last dump file (see note below)
+  attempt to restart by reading the last dump file (see note below)

+-r
-* '''-r''' - attempt to restart just after the last dump point _without_ loading a dump (see note below)
+  attempt to restart just after the last dump point _without_ loading a dump (see note below)

+-b
-* '''-b''' - run build-db before starting build and drop any existing backup databases  (created when using the -t flag)
+  run build-db before starting build and drop any existing backup databases  (created when using the -t flag)

+-n
-* '''-n''' - parse files and report actions, but don't execute anything
+  parse files and report actions, but don't execute anything

+-V
-* '''-V''' - set the release number to pass to ant (as -Drelease=release_number)
+  set the release number to pass to ant (as -Drelease=release_number) [1]_.

-* this allows multiple sets of properties file.  eg. in the malariamine case, passing '''-V 1.0''' causes the build system to look for `build.properties.malariamine.1.0` and `malariamine.properties.1.0` instead of the default files
+-t
-* '''-t''' - instead of dumping and reloading, make backup copies of the database in the server using the "CREATE DATABASE foo WITH TEMPLATE bar" command
+  instead of dumping and reloading, make backup copies of the database in the server using the "CREATE DATABASE foo WITH TEMPLATE bar" command

+-D
-* '''-D''' - set the destination database for the completed build; the database will be copied to this name in the same postgres server that the build used
+  set the destination database for the completed build; the database will be copied to this name in the same postgres server that the build used

+-a
-* '''-a''' - set the list of actions (ie. source integrations or post-processes) to perform - the list must be a subset of the sources/postprocesses in the project.xml file
+  set the list of actions (ie. source integrations or post-processes) to perform - the list must be a subset of the sources/postprocesses in the project.xml file

 * The -l and -r operate as usual.
 * To run all steps starting at <some_action> use a dash after the action name: '''-a <some_action>-'''
 * To perform only the final dump use: '''-a final-dump'''
 * To refer to dump step and skip the corresponding action, use action name with "-dump" appended. eg.

   * '''-a fly-fish-dump-''' - dump the `fly-fish` source and continues integrating
   * '''-a fly-fish-dump,flymine-static,create-utr-references,final-dump''' - do just those steps

 Dump files take the name ''dump_file_prefix.source_name''.
 These dumps can be used by `project_build` to restart a build process after a previous problem.
 Running project_build with '''`-l`''' will reload the latest dump (if any) with `dump_file_prefix` exist and restart the build from that point.

+..
+[1] this allows multiple sets of properties file.  eg. in the malariamine case, passing '''-V 1.0''' causes the build system to look for `build.properties.malariamine.1.0` and `malariamine.properties.1.0` instead of the default files

+.. index:: building database, project_build script